 Certain areas of the level have gates, platforms and other objects that can be manipulated using the touchscreen capabilities on the Vita.
-For example, you can move certain platforms closer to the blob's proximity, or you can spin a non-functioning spiral fan in order to blow food & objects for the blob to absorb, objects that were unreachable beforehand.
+For example, players can move certain platforms closer to the blob's proximity, or they can spin a non-functioning spiral fan in order to blow food & objects for the blob to absorb, objects that were unreachable beforehand.
 The rear touchpad is used to boost the blob during the zero gravity areas, though this is an optional control use.
 The game features bonus levels, each with a different theme, and each utilizing the Vita's gyroscope.
-You tilt the Vita in order to control the blob in these sections- some levels mimic a wooden labyrinth, while another mimics a Game Boy era platformer.
+Players can tilt the Vita in order to control the blob in these sections- some levels mimic a wooden labyrinth, while others are deliberately retro.

 The protagonist is an irate, genetically created and mutated blob who seeks revenge on the scientists (and the society) who forced him into numerous dangerous experiments.
 The story is told through the perspective of the humans, through faux-television reports and newspaper articles, showing their attempts to neutralize the mutant threat.
 The cutscenes are cartoonish and tongue-in-cheek in nature, featuring gibberish voice acting and exaggerated character motions and facial expressions.